JMiguelJmnz/PyTorch-Classification-Models/2-Pytorch-Image-Classification/README.md

 <br>The goal is to develop a neural network capable of automatically classifying images of animals into three predefined categories: dog, cat, and wild, based on their content.

 ### Importing libraries
-For this project, this are the used libraries
+For this project, theses are the libraries used

 ```python
 import torch